trevp/tlslite/README.md

 Requirements:

   * Python 2.6 or higher is required.
-  * Python 3 is supported.
+  * Python 3.2 or higher is supported.

 Options: